garfieldnate/garfieldnate.github.io/GOTCHA.md

 When running your site in dev mode, pages are generated lazily.
 If you have a syntax issue in one of your pages, you won't find out about it until you navigate to that page.
 You must generate the entire site via `yarn run build` to find all errors.

+Also, missing a `getStaticPages` export in a page is not reported unless you do a full build; the page is instead silently skipped by the dev server.

 ## Including `.DS_Store`

 `DS_Store` is the folder where Mac puts files you've deleted (until you empty your trash).
 Astro doesn't ignore the folder, and will process and serve files inside, so if you deploy from your own computer you may accidentally release to the public files you meant to be deleted!
 Better to deploy from a GitHub Action or other CI service.